hello-robot/stretch_tutorials/example_10.md

   <img src="images/tf2_broadcaster.gif"/>
 </p>

-**OPTIONAL**: If you would like to see how the static frames update while the robot is in motion, run the stow command node and observe the tf frames in RViz.
+**OPTIONAL**: If you would like to see how the static frames update while the robot is in motion, run the [stow_command_node.py](https://github.com/hello-robot/stretch_tutorials/blob/noetic/src/stow_command.py) and observe the tf frames in RViz.

 ```bash
 # Terminal 4